-At June 30, 2018, the College reported a liability of \$12,523,691 for its proportionate share of the collective total OPEB liability.
-The collective total OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the collective total OPEB liability was determined by an actuarial valuation as of June 30, 2018.
+At June 30, 2019 and 2018, the College reported a liability of \$16,653,561 and \$12,523,691, respectively, for its proportionate share of the collective total OPEB liability.
+The collective total OPEB liability was measured as of June 30, 2018, and the total OPEB liability used to calculate the collective total OPEB liability was determined by an actuarial valuation as of June 30, 2019.
 The College's proportion of the collective total OPEB liability was based on a projection of the College's expected payments/contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
 The projection of the sharing of benefit-related costs is based on an established pattern of practice.
-At June 30, 2018, the College's proportion was 1.58329%.
+At June 30, 2019, the College's proportion was 1.63359%, which was an increase from its June 30, 2018 proportion of 1.58329%.

-For the year ended June 30, 2018, the College recognized OPEB expense of \$968,052.
-At June 30, 2018, the College reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2019, the College recognized OPEB expense of \$942,226 and \$968,052, respectively.
+At June 30, 2019, the College reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: